MaterializeInc/materialize/doc/developer/design/20220228_kafka_headers.md

 ## Implementation notes

-In phase 1, once the planner places the headers in the right spot, all we need to do is pass the header names down into the kafka source creation, but they should be in the `SourceDesc` somewhere.
-The source would pack the `SourceMessage` with the headers (or `null`) for each record, and packing them in the row sent to the envelope would happen in the deode stage.
+In phase 1, once the planner places the headers in the right spot, all we need to do is pass down if we want the headers as a boolean, into the kafka source creation.
+The `SourceDesc` will contain the extra column.
+The source would pack the `SourceMessage` with the headers (or an empty map) for each record.

-In phase 2, the source would need also read any type information, and convert the types.
-If we support complex schematization, refactoring sources so that header's can also be decoded in the decode stage.
+In phase 2, the source would need also be given any type information, and convert the types.
+If we support complex schematization, refactoring sources so that header's can be decoded in the decode stage.

 ## Alternatives

-- In phase 1, we could instead NOT pre-declare the headers' names, and instead collate them into a `json` record (or, we could add a new
+- (Original plan): In phase 1, we could still support only `bytea` header values, but pre-declare the specific header keys we want
-`string -> bytes` `map` type and use that).
-This would simplify the implementation, but would complicate the user experience.

-- In both phases, we could collate the headers into a record field, instead of upgrading them to full columns.
+- In both phases, we could collate the headers into a record field, instead of upgrading them to full columns (this may only be possible in phase 1).

 - In phase 2, we could come up with some way of declaring an actual `schema` with a format.
 This would complicate the syntax and the implemention by quite a bit.